Pauper Children (Ireland) Act 1902

 The Pauper Children (Ireland) Act 1902 (2 Edw.
-VII c.
-16) was an Act of Parliament of the Parliament of the United Kingdom, given the royal assent on 22 July 1902, and repealed in 1950.
+7. c.
+16) was an act of Parliament of the Parliament of the United Kingdom, given royal assent on 22 July 1902, and repealed in 1950.

 It defined the terms "orphan child" and "deserted child" for the purpose of the Pauper Children (Ireland) Act 1898, in the cases of both legitimate and illegitimate children.

-The Act was repealed in the United Kingdom, where it remained in force in Northern Ireland, by the Children and Young Persons (Northern Ireland) Act 1950.
+The act was repealed in the United Kingdom, where it remained in force in Northern Ireland, by the Children and Young Persons (Northern Ireland) Act 1950.